Husband Turns Gun on Self After Killing Wife

 According to police, at about 7:00 a.m., officers responded to a shooting on the 2100 block of Spikes Street.
 When they arrived they found four adults suffering from gunshot wounds.

-According to witnesses, the two deceased were in the process of going through a divorce.
+According to the victim's families, the two deceased were in the process of going through a divorce.
 Two relatives came to help the wife move out and while they were doing this, the husband came home and shot all three, killing his wife.
 He then shot and and killed himself.

 Moment Dam Collapse in Brazil Released on Video